 If you opt to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-When the peach or papaya cubes hit the carpet, use a spatula or spoon to lift the solids away from the surface.
+When the peach or papaya slices hit the carpet, use a spatula or spoon to lift the solids away from the surface.
 Then blot up any moisture that remains.

 Cleaning Fruit Juice Stains From Upholstery

 To clean fruit stains on upholstery, use the same cleaning solution and techniques recommended for carpet.
 Take extra care not to overwet the fabric.
-Excessive moisture can be a problem for cushions and filling.
+Excessive moisture can be a problem for the filling in the cushion.